 E-waste is a growing waste stream that currently costs in the order of 10 times the cost of disposal to recycle.
-Council has allocated $105,000 in 2010/11 to provide this service.

 The emergence of an e-waste recycling industry has provided an opportunity to recycle this waste stream on a large scale.